ThePiachu/gobcy/README.md

-# gobcy
+# GAE gobcy

-A Go wrapper for the [BlockCypher](http://www.blockcypher.com/) API.
+A Google App Engine version of the Go wrapper for the [BlockCypher](http://www.blockcypher.com/) API.
 Targeting support for Bitcoin (main and testnet3) and BlockCypher's internal testnet, but others (Litecoin, Dogecoin) should work too.

 ## Configuration